hashgraph/hedera-improvement-proposal/HIP/hip-0000-Transaction-Signing-Protocol.md

 ## Motivation

 Developers are currently creating web authentication mechanisms from scratch for Hedera-based web apps.
-This is limits consumer adoption and results in a poor user and developer experience.
+This limits consumer adoption and results in a poor user and developer experience.
 A standard protocol for decentralized applications to communicate with clients and allow clients to sign transactions would significantly improve the developer and user experience.
 The Hedera development space is still young, with many new projects developing promising ideas.
 These projects will need a standardized method of communication, much like what exists in the Ethereum space.

 Taking the Metamask wallet as an example, Metamask offers a seamless way for users to interact with dApps, sending requests and signing transactions without compromising the security of their accounts.
 Another example is Wallet Connect, which is an open protocol for signing ETH transactions.